Kansas man killed in Monday Franklin County motorcycle crash

 OTTAWA, Kan.
-(FOX4KC/WDAF) — A 26-year-old Osawatomie man has died following a crash in Franklin County.
+(WDAF) — A 26-year-old Osawatomie man has died following a crash in Franklin County.

 Deputies with the Franklin County Sheriff’s Office responded to the crash Monday just after 1:40 p.m. in the 1500 block of Vermont Road.